David-Lor/MQTT2MySQL/README.md

 # Run the app
 python MQTT2MySQL
 ```
-IMPORTANT: Rename the `sample.env` file to `.env` and properly et the variables inside.
+IMPORTANT: Rename the `sample.env` file to `.env` and properly set the variables inside.

 ### Without Docker, installing

-This has not been tested.
+This method has not been tested.

 ```bash
 git clone https://github.com/David-Lor/MQTT2MySQL.git